 Licensure requirements vary by state.
 It is important that each individual begins researching the requirements for licensure for the state in which they wish to practice as early as possible.
-For licensure in the state of Texas, the AOMA Licensure Checklist is a good place to start.
+For licensure in the state of Texas, the AOMA Licensure Checklist (PDF) is a good place to start.